MukhlasAdib/SOLOv2_ONNX/README.md

 --out path/to/output.onnx \
 --imgsz 800 800 \ # for input 800 x 800 (H, W)
 --device 0 \ # 'cpu'/'0'/...
---half # remove to use single precision
+--half  \ # remove to use single precision
+--simplify # remove to disable model simplify
 ```

 If you are using pre-trained model, normally the config path is like `mmdetection/configs/solov2/[$your_model_config]`.
-You can also use the image in `mmdetection\demo\demo.jpg` for the test image.
+You can also use the image in `mmdetection/demo/demo.jpg` for the test image.
 Check [this official documentation](https://github.com/open-mmlab/mmdetection/tree/master/configs/solov2) to see the list of the available config files.

 To try making inference, use `infer.py`